Parnate Side Effects

 Generic Name: tranylcypromine

 Note: This page contains side effects data for the generic drug tranylcypromine.
-It is possible that some of the dosage forms listed on this page may not apply to the brand name Parnate.
+It is possible that some of the dosage forms included below may not apply to the brand name Parnate.

 For the Consumer

 Applies to tranylcypromine: oral tablet

 Along with its needed effects, tranylcypromine (the active ingredient contained in Parnate) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking tranylcypromine:Incidence not known

 - Absence of or decrease in body movement

 - black, tarry stools